flogan-ultranauts/samplerepo2022api/README.md

 This project is a result of my learning the backend basics with FreeCodeCamp APIs and Microservices.
 Demoing API tests, Node and Databases

 ## Demos
-To complete some sample work I've built 5 small node.js apps, live demos below.
+To complete some sample work I've built five small node.js apps, live demos below.
 Note the tester can also clone repo and run npm start to run on the local machine.
 * [Timestamp Microservice](https://api-test2022-1.herokuapp.com/timestamp)
 * [Request Header Parser Microservice](https://api-test2022-1.herokuapp.com/whoami)
 * [URL Shortener Microservice](https://api-test2022-1.herokuapp.com/url-shortener)